Psychoanalytic/dynamic Practitioners of Perth

 The Association performs a number of roles:

-• To provide community benefit in terms of sustaining an ongoing professional framework - Community Programs - that offers a more affordable long term Mental Health treatment option within an Analytic/dynamic practice.
+• To provide community benefit in terms of sustaining an ongoing professional framework - Community Programs - that offers a more affordable long term therapy treatment option within an Analytic/dynamic practice.

 • To have a peer run psychoanalytical and clinical inquiry group.